jmonteroers/markdown-cv/index.md

 - With a focus on Econometrics and Applied Economics

-__Spanish Distance Learning University__, Degree in Mathematics `2015 - 2017`
+__Spanish Distance Learning University (54 ECTS only)__, Degree in Mathematics `2015 - 2017`
 <br>
 `Madrid, Spain`

-- With a focus on Calculus, Linear Algebra and Probability (54 ECTS)
+- With a focus on Calculus, Linear Algebra and Probability

 __University Carlos III of Madrid__, Degree in Economics